clindoso/clindoso-gpt-translation-test/gpt-project/_docs/_en/getting-started/configure-user-roles.md

 ---
-title: Configure user roles
+title: Configure roles
 redirect_from:
   - /user-and-role-authorization/
 redirect_reason: renamed file in June 2021
-description: Learn which user roles are available, change their permissions, create new user roles, and assign roles to users.
+description: Learn which roles are available, change their permissions, create new roles, and assign roles to people.
 product_label:
   - advanced
   - enterprise